10 Best Lord of the Rings Board Games 2024

 • Epic open-world adventure.

-• Takes place after Hobbit and before the trilogy.
+• Takes place after the Hobbit and before the trilogy.

 • Strong heroes in an exciting story.